 Reality, however, does not simply disappear; it will come back to haunt us until we correct our vision-and that there is a gap remains for certain.
-As we have seen, the morality of the Constitution is synonymous with embracing the values, ideals, and principles that follow from Wholeness, whereas the morality of the drug law is built around an exaggerated enemy image.
-This is our cue that something is wrong, for whenever enemy images are accepted the world is turned from a state of wholeness into one of fragmentation.
+As we have seen, the morality of the Constitution is synonymous with embracing the values, ideals and principles that follow from the Wholeness, whereas the morality of the drug law is built around an exaggerated enemy image.
+This is our cue that something is wrong, for whenever enemy images are accepted the world is turned from a state of wholeness into one of fragmentation

-Social engineers recognize this process as the source of our troubles, for as soon as irrational fear controls us, we set course on a path that separates us from our inner moral constitution.
+Social engineers recognize this process as the source of our troubles, for as soon as irrational fear controls us we set course on a path that separates us from our inner moral constitution.
 The morality we would apply to everyone else is then obliterated: In its place arises some version of the-ends-justifies-the-means thinking, and the greater the weight of the enemy image, the more we will rationalize aggressive and intolerant attitudes.

 No matter time and place, this process is always the same.
-The only thing that changes is the enemy image, and to the extent that it is embraced the predictable result is renewed cycles of turmoil.
+The only thing that changes is the enemy images, and to the extent that they are embraced the predictable result is renewed cycles of turmoil and trouble.
 I say "predictable", for as we have seen our thoughts are infused with a certain energy and to the extent that we let fear guide us, we cannot appreciate that web of significance, beauty, and dignity which infuses every living being.
 We cannot truly sense the humanity of others, for we will be cut off from love and this is a most terrible affliction to bear.
-Not only will it make us susceptible to immoral behaviour and psychological distress; it is love that connects us with the implications of first principles, and without drawing upon its depth we will not have a true system of justice.61
+Not only will it make us susceptible to immoral behavior and psychological distress; it is love that connects us with the implications of First principles, and without drawing upon its depth we will not have a true system of justice.61

-We simply cannot, because connecting with the implications of those values, principles, and ideals that follow from Wholeness is crucial for maintaining the integrity of law.
+We simply cannot, because connecting with the implications of those values, principles, and ideals that follow from the Wholeness is crucial for maintaining the integrity of law.
 Without this connection, we will be forced to draw upon another morality, that defined by contemporary culture, and we should know by now that this is no reliable standard.
-After all, we know that in times of moral panic there will be repressive regimes, wanton persecution, ethnic cleansing, genocide, and other atrocities; there will also be lawyers willing to defend the legality of all this, and so-if we are serious-we need a frame of ethics that can help us put matters of liberty and tyranny into proper perspective.
+After all, we know that in times of moral panic there will be repressive regimes, wanton persecution, ethnic cleansing, genocide, and other atrocities; there will also be lawyers